dotnet/docs-aspire/docs/messaging/nats-integration.md

 ### Add keyed NATS client

 There might be situations where you want to register multiple `INatsConnection` instances with different connection names.
-To register keyed NATS clients, call the <xref:Microsoft.Extensions.Hosting.AspireNatsClientExtensions.AddKeyedNatsClient*>:
+To register keyed NATS clients, call the <xref:Microsoft.Extensions.Hosting.AspireNatsClientExtensions.AddKeyedNatsClient*> method:

 ```csharp
 builder.AddKeyedNatsClient(name: "chat");